 A series of events over the course of February, building towards the dream of safe spaces for Black Queer & Trans people in St. Louis & the state of Missouri.
-Events included a Valentine's Gay Party, joining lobbying at the State Capitol with PROMO, a free Black Panther screening with support from Metro Trans Umbrella Group, and Black Queer community building throughout the month.
+This year, events included a Valentine's Gay Party, joining lobbying at the State Capitol with PROMO, a free Black Panther movie screening with support from Metro Trans Umbrella Group, and Black Queer community building throughout the month.

 Allies in Motion Workshops: Up Your Activism

 Activist-Educator Jay-Marie Hill uses combination of live music, popular education, and their expertise as an racial & gender justice strategist to support participants in their growth as allies in the quest for a better America.
 Past attendees report leaving feeling refreshed, encouraged, and empowered about their role their in changing the world via their everyday circles and community networks.
 To book a Project AIM workshop at your home, or workplace, contact us.